vedph/cadmus-febo-app/README.md

 ## Notes

-- ⚠️ until this is not fixed, if updating MapboxGL ensure to apply patch for this [MapboxGL issue](https://github.com/Wykks/ngx-mapbox-gl/issues/410).
+When using MapboxGL ensure to apply patch for this [MapboxGL issue](https://github.com/Wykks/ngx-mapbox-gl/issues/410).
+This is no more the case as we are using leaflet.

 Packages specific to this project with reference to the Cadmus templates: